mmig/libflac.js/README.md

   channels: channels,             // number, e.g. 1 (mono), 2 (stereo), ...
   bitsPerSample: bitsPerSample,   // number, e.g. 8 or 16 or 24
   compression: compressionLevel,  // number, value between [0, 8] from low to high compression
-  verify: true                    // boolean (OPTIONAL)
+  verify: true,                   // boolean (OPTIONAL)
-  isOgg: false                    // boolean (OPTIONAL), if encode FLAC should be wrapped in OGG container });
+  isOgg: false                    // boolean (OPTIONAL), if encoded FLAC should be wrapped in OGG container });

 if(encodingMode === 'interleaved'){